-Owner: Nursing home where bodies found was overwhelmed
+Backup of bodies overwhelms nursing home amid outbreak

 Since last month, the state has banned visitation, ordered universal masking and required that all facilities notify residents, family and staff of any outbreaks.

-Health Commissioner Judy Persichilli said this week that 123 facilities have been prohibited from admitting patients because they haven’t demonstrated they can effectively segregate COVID-19-infected residents from those who aren’t infected.
+Health Commissioner Judy Persichilli said this week that 123 long-term care facilities have been prohibited from admitting patients because they haven’t demonstrated they can effectively segregate COVID-19-infected residents from those who aren’t infected.

 Associated Press writer Mike Catalini contributed to this report.